Skip to content

 The tricky part is that not all fissures behave the same way; some heal on their own within a few weeks, while others linger, turning chronic and requiring more focused care to fully heal.

-Keep reading to learn how acute and chronic anal fissures differ so you can get the right treatment and avoid unnecessary discomfort.
+Keep reading to learn how acute and chronic anal fissures differ so you can get the right treatment and avoid unnecessary discomfort, especially when understanding what causes anal fissures and how they are typically managed in Singapore.

 Anal fissures are tiny tears in the skin or mucous lining of your anal canal.
 While they may look small, they can cause significant pain and even bleeding.